joemoose/dungeoneers.d20/docs/equipment.md

 Hirelings can improve in the same way that your character does.

 Hirelings who receive a share of treasure after an expedition gain 1 Experience Point (XP) per coin above their daily wage.
-Like your character, once they earn 1000 XP, they advance to Level 2.
+Like your character, after they earn 1000 XP, they advance to Level 2.

 Not receiving a share of treasure may cause resentment amongst hirelings.